-The University of Scranton is rooted in the Catholic and Jesuit traditions, and values integrity, the pursuit of wisdom, and truth.
-It offers an AACSB-accredited Online MBA program that mirrors it campus-based program both in curriculum and faculty.
+The University of Scranton is rooted in the Catholic and Jesuit traditions and values integrity, the pursuit of wisdom, and truth.
+It offers an AACSB-accredited Online MBA program that mirrors its campus-based program both in curriculum and faculty.
 The mission of Kania School of Management is to provide working professionals with a Jesuit-inspired business education within a culture of excellence.

-Online courses can be accessed through the Angel Learning Management System, a leading provider of online education that offers 24/7 technical assistance.
-By using this system, students get to interact with their peers and professors, collaborate through discussion forums, use virtual chat sessions for developing networks, and complete assignments on their timetable.
+Online courses can be accessed through the Angel Learning Management System, a leading online education provider that offers 24/7 technical assistance.
+Using this system, students interact with their peers and professors, collaborate through discussion forums, use virtual chat sessions for developing networks, and complete assignments on their timetable.
 The Online MBA program can be completed 100% online with no required residencies or on-campus visits.
 The curriculum requires 36 credit hours and is designed to be completed in 24 months (six years maximum).

-The University of Scranton celebrates student diversity because of the overall quality it brings to the online classroom environment.
-The program is not limited to business degree holders, but additional foundation modules are required to be completed.
-To be considered for acceptance, applicants must have a minimum of three years of work experience, bachelor’s degree from a regionally accredited U.S. college or university, and a minimum GPA of 3.0.
+The University of Scranton celebrates student diversity because of the overall quality of the online classroom environment.
+The program is not limited to business degree holders, but additional foundation modules must be completed.
+To be considered for acceptance, applicants must have a minimum of three years of work experience, a bachelor’s degree from a regionally accredited US college or university, and a minimum GPA of 3.0.

 Standard Courses (27 credits) – Accounting for Management, Business Policy, Financial Management, Management Information Systems, Managerial Economics, Marketing Management, Operations Management, Organizational Behavior, Responsibility Sustainability & Justice.

 Accounting (9 credits) – Example Courses: Financial Reporting & Research, Occupational Fraud & Abuse, Accounting Integration & Configuration.